sarisia/MusicBot-GPM/README.md

 # MusicBot with Google Play Music

-This is a modded MusicBot, which has all original features and can play Google Play Music!
+This is a modded MusicBot, which can play Google Play Music! (and of course all commands available in original MusicBot)

 ## About branch

-`gpm` - Based on `master` branch of latest original MusicBot.
+`master` - Based on `master` branch of latest original (upstream) MusicBot.

-`master` - Based on `gpm` branch, has some custom commands.
+`enhanced` - Based on `master` branch, has some useful custom commands.

 ## GPM feature setup